WaveBeans/wave-blog/audio-signal-processing-course/week2/readme.md

 During that week we've learnt:
 * How to calculate DFT using WaveBeans framework.
-* Though it's not that valueable as WaveBeans has implementation of [FFT operation](https://wavebeans.io/docs/api/operations/fft-operation.html), the essential is the way how different formulas can be mapped to a stream calcualtion.
+* Though it's not that valueable as WaveBeans has implementation of [FFT operation](https://wavebeans.io/docs/api/operations/fft-operation.html), the essential is the way how different formulas can be mapped to a stream calculation.
 * How to work with custom types, and which types are implemented within WaveBeans framework.
 * How regular Kotlin Collections API can be mixed with WaveBeans stream API to achieve better results.